WhatsApp/erlt/README.md

 - Download the latest erlt-ls.vsix from https://github.com/whatsapp/erlt/releases
 - Then install the vsix in VS Code using the `Install from VSIX...` option from the `...` dropdown in the `Extensions` side bar.
-- Open the 'play' directory of this repo in VSCode: 'play' must be your workspace root. (this is a temporary limitation).

 ### Emacs